 The Ontario Monitoring for Health Program was temporarily suspended in March 2020 due to the COVID-19 pandemic and as a result, created a backlog of claims.

-As of September 1, 2020, we have resumed the processing of claims and are currently working diligently on processing any outstanding claims received before the lockdown.
-We have completed processing claims received in April 2020, and are now processing claims for May 2020 and then will proceed to process claims received in the month of June so on and so forth, until our backlog is cleared.
+We have resumed the processing of claims and are currently working diligently on processing any outstanding claims received before and during the lockdown.
+We have completed processing claims received in October 2020, and are now processing claims for November 2020 and then will proceed to process claims received thereafter, until our backlog is cleared.

 Due to the large volume of requests, we are unfortunately unable to provide you with an update on the status of your claim.
 Rest assured that if you have submitted your claims, they will be processed accordingly, and cheques will be mailed out once they are ready.